chris-rose-one/pop_quiz/README.md

 - Daphne http/websocket server
 - Django worker

-Autonomous real-time polling is achieved by an optional third process
-- fluidpoll worker &#35;

-All requires the support of
+And requires the support of
 - Redis
 - Postgresql

-&#35; As time elapses, polls go through a series of changes; polls close, they end and new ones begin. these changes rely on time attributes within the model and an independent process to assess if one has come to pass before messaging these changes in state to clients.
+As time elapses, polls go through a series of changes; polls close, they end and new ones begin. these changes rely on time fields within the model and a third process to assess if one has come to pass before messaging these changes in state to clients.
+- fluidpoll worker